pedrosans/pocoy/README.md

 ## License

-Pocoy is free software, distributed under the terms of the GNU General Public License version 3 or later.
+pocoy is free software, distributed under the terms of the GNU General Public License version 3 or later.
 See [LICENSE](LICENSE).

 `extension.js` and `bar.js` are derived from [dwm](https://dwm.suckless.org),